Wednesday, March 19, 2008

 It's all about killing time as well as earning some pennies.
 I Turk especially since most of my downloads take ages to complete.
 This definitely beats Digging (not unless I can be paid to do that as well).

-I complete tasks for the inital purpose of making a few extra bucks here and there.
-There are some tasks that I enjoy doing , such as reviewing old magazine covers, rewriting sentences, etc. However, most of the "hits" on mturk reek of cheap labor outsourcing and I wouldn't waste my time with them.
+I complete tasks for the initial purpose of making a few extra bucks here and there.
+There are some tasks that I enjoy doing, such as reviewing old magazine covers, rewriting sentences, etc. However, most of the "hits" on mturk reek of cheap labor outsourcing and I wouldn't waste my time with them.
 There are hits in which you are asked to rewrite an essay for 8 cents.
 Seriously, such hits seem like a joke and I skip right over them as these are types of hits that are discouraging.
 Further, many hits lack specific instruction, fail to outline an approval process, or flat out propose mere pennies for a task that will obviously take an hour or so to complete.
 There are tasks that do attract my attention.
 These are the ones that are well formatted with clear and precise instruction.
 Generally, the first hit I look at is the one with the most hits available as these are normally the easiest to complete.
 The oddball hits that show up are often absurd in the fact that there is an hour of work involved for mere pennies.

 I became aware of Mechanical Turk through my nephew.
-He said he enjoyed completing all sorts of tasks and as he was disabled and unable to hold a job, it at least gave him the opportunity to enjoy a little recreational activities from time to time...beer and karoke!
+He said he enjoyed completing all sorts of tasks and as he was disabled and unable to hold a job, it at least gave him the opportunity to enjoy a little recreational activities from time to time...beer and karaoke!
 I picked up on Mechanical Turk when we retired and I, too, needed a little extra cash from time to time.
-Actually, so far I haven't cashed anything it...may need it for gas money down the road!
+Actually, so far I haven't cashed anything in...may need it for gas money down the road!
 I enjoy performing the easier tasks.
-They are fun just to search out...better than wasting my time playing Solitare!
+They are fun just to search out...better than wasting my time playing Solitaire!
 I steer away from the tasks that require moving away from Mechanical Turk's site.
 Bouncing all over the web isn't something that interests me.

-I do it to keep myself occupied, for fun, to keep my mind sharp, and for the money, even though it is "play money" for me (since I don't live in the US, I can't have it transfered to a bank account, and so I can only spend it on Amazon through the Amazon Gift Account).
+I do it to keep myself occupied, for fun, to keep my mind sharp, and for the money, even though it is "play money" for me (since I don't live in the US, I can't have it transferred to a bank account, and so I can only spend it on Amazon through the Amazon Gift Account).
 What discourages me are tasks with high (and often unfair) rejection rates, slow payment, but most of all: HITs that ask you to do a shitload of work for just a few cents.
 Sometimes I really do wonder: what WAS this requester thinking?!
 No one is going to do all that for so little reward.
 What attracts me: simple, fun stuff for cents like the ask500people HITs, but also sometimes the more challenging stuff like Castingwords transcriptions, especially when I've seen something cool on Amazon that I want to buy, because the pay is good (more specifically the expedited transcripts).
 It just depends on my mood, I guess.
 Oh, and stuff that has to do with pictures are usually fun (Review user submitted images, for example).

-Money. i like free stuff It kills time. i would be sitting around doing nothing I get discouraged if it is lengthy and only for a penny If it's easy and has a nice reward i won't hesitate to do it!
+Money.
+I like free stuff.
+It kills time.
+I would be sitting around doing nothing.
+I get discouraged if it is lengthy and only for a penny.
+If it's easy and has a nice reward I won't hesitate to do it!

-I do it for fun, when i'm bored (killing time) and for money sometimes.
+I do it for fun, when I'm bored (killing time) and for money sometimes.

-All about the money. yes the tasks are fun!!! longer tasks are discouraging. quick money lures me to certain tasks
+All about the money.
+Yes the tasks are fun!!!
+Longer tasks are discouraging.
+Quick money lures me to certain tasks.

 I typically complete tasks for the monetary awards and to kill time during slow times at work.
 Certain tasks are more enjoyable than others.
-I do get tired of doing some the repetive tasks.
+I do get tired of doing some of the repetitive tasks.
 However, the tasks that I won't complete are the ones that require a great deal of work (writing stories, essays etc) for only a few cents.

 Monetary rewards, pure and simple.
 If a task is not worth the time, it won't get done.

-I do this for fun and monertary gain.
+I do this for fun and monetary gain.
 I do not do tasks that require too much time or are prone to be rejected.
 I also avoid tasks that are lots of work for very little money.
 I like tasks that I can do quickly and pay enough to make them worthwhile.
 It also helps if the task is somewhat interesting.

-I complete tasks in Mechanical Turks for a number of reasons.
-Since I do not enjoy watching TV, they are a way of killing time and the Monetary awards are nice.
+I complete tasks in Mechanical Turk for a number of reasons.
+Since I do not enjoy watching TV, they are a way of killing time and the monetary awards are nice.
 Also I enjoy doing the GIS Hits because they enable me to see other locations that I have never seen before.
 The Unspun tasks are fun to do, and I probably enjoy them the most, but the thing that discourages me about them is getting the same question over and over.
 A question that I would not have skipped in the first place if I had wanted to answer it.
 And one more thing that discourages me is some do not give me enough time to complete the task, and do it very carefully.
 But all in all I appreciate being able to do some of them.
 Thank you for allowing me to do this.

 Monetary award, to be able to buy stuff at Amazon.com.
 Some tasks are fun, others are a pain in the neck.
 Naturally, the biggest selling point of a HIT is the reward to duration ratio.
 Then, the time the HIT stays pending.
 Little HITs that pay too little are generally bad because, even if they end up paying much, we end up with a sore mouse hand.

-I enjoy doind MTurk for a variety of reasons.
+I enjoy doing MTurk for a variety of reasons.
 I was first attracted to the site for the monetary rewards.
 However, the longer I do it, the more I enjoy doing it.
 I like many of the hits available to me.
 The tasks for the most part are fun and I have found many other useful websites while performing hits.
 I do not do the tasks that seem like more work than what the people are paying.
 One that annoys me to no end is finding maps of other countries.
 They are nearly impossible to do despite the payment offered.
-On the other hand, I love doing quizes, tagging pics such as GIS Imaging.
+On the other hand, I love doing quizzes, tagging pics such as GIS Imaging.
 I also enjoy finding info for amazon.

 I complete tasks for the money.
 Plus, it is kind of fun.
 I don't like the tasks that take a long time to complete.
 I like the quick tasks.

 I do enjoy completing tasks on Mechanical Turk, but I also do it for extra money.
 I won't complete a task with a very low reward if it will take a lot of time.
 I like to do quick, simple tasks while watching tv in the evening.
-I also like the gis tagging HITs from geospatial vision -- mainly because the pictures often show places I've visited and I enjoy the nostalgia and occasional nice rural views.
+I also like the GIS tagging HITs from geospatial vision -- mainly because the pictures often show places I've visited and I enjoy the nostalgia and occasional nice rural views.
 I like tasks with a payment level that is not insulting (should be appropriate for the time and effort involved) and tasks that offer bonuses for good work and/or quantity of good work.
 My favorite HITs are the mathematical problems from Sarsen education.
 I like being able to write problems and contribute to an educational program.
 Combining creative writing with math is quite fun, and the bonuses are also attractive.

 I am trying to pay off a credit card, so I have set a goal for myself to earn a certain amount of extra money each day on Mturk.
 I use my Mturk money to make payments above and beyond the minimum.
 I know that in the long run these small amounts will help me to get out of debt quicker.
 I mostly Turk during slow periods of my regular work day, but if I don't make my goal I will also Turk in the evenings from home.
 Sometimes I will sit in front of the TV and Turk just because I have the time, even if I have already met my daily goal.
 I don't think the tasks are particularly fun, but the extra money is worth it.
 I try to find tasks that generate the most USD for the least amount of time.
 It's not worth it to me to spend 10 minutes for three cents when there are many available tasks that will bring in three or more cents per minute.

 I'm doing it for the little money I earn at it.
 I'm trying to see how much money I can accumulate through unconventional means (collecting cans, ppc, m turk, grocery bag rebate at the store) I've turned it into a game.
-SInce I'm not depending on this income in any way I don't like difficult tasks.
+Since I'm not depending on this income in any way I don't like difficult tasks.
 Let me take a one click survey, or verify search results.
 (I've earned USD8 + over the last few months)

 I participate in mturk because I actually do enjoy the kinds of tasks that I choose to do.
-It allows me to keep my skills sharp in certain areas in a fun kind of a way and I get paid a bit to do it as well.
-It's also kind of an interesting (and, quite possible, weird!) way of sort of keeping abreast of the kinds of things other people are interested in, are doing, find important, etc. You never know who's going to post a HIT, from where, and what it's going to be about.
-Ive seen some really interesting ones in my time here (about a year or so).
+It allows me to keep my skills sharp in certain areas in a fun kind of way and I get paid a bit to do it as well.
+It's also kind of an interesting (and, quite possibly, weird!) way of sort of keeping abreast of the kinds of things other people are interested in, are doing, find important, etc. You never know who's going to post a HIT, from where, and what it's going to be about.
+I've seen some really interesting ones in my time here (about a year or so).
 What discourages me from doing HITs is if I really don't have any particular skill or knowledge in the area - I won't even accept or attempt it in the first place - or, if I have accepted it, if it turns out to be more difficult and involved than I anticipated or expected and I don't really think my time and energy is worth what I'm being paid for it (or if I really am not going to enjoy doing it even if I'm not getting paid enough), I'll return it.
 Hope that helps!

 All my income goes to bills.
 Paycheck goes to wife.
 By turking I can make 50USD - 100USD a week for myself if the tasks are available when I am.
-I like quick,simple tasks.
+I like quick, simple tasks.
 Tasks that are too involved I do not accept.

 For my wife and I, this is strictly a monetary endeavor.
 We have our Mturk account linked up to a long term savings account and all the money we earn on it goes straight into savings.
 As such, we make decisions about which tasks to do or not do based on the reward versus the time investment.
 All things being equal, we will gravitate towards hits that are slightly more enjoyable, but in truth, cold hard cash is the main factor.

-I complete tasks on amazon Mechanical Turk to kill time and make money while I'm doing it.
-It really doesn't take a lot of effort or work and I get paid to do it what a deal.
-What discourages me from complete tasks, there are three reasons: 1) If i have to click on a link to another website 2) If I have to sign up for something 3) If the work is complicated or if there are several steps to complete it.
-An example of this is diagraming street sighnes.
-What attracts me to a particular task is: 1) is it easy 2) Are there several HITS available or will there be more available 3)The reward amount
+I complete tasks on Amazon Mechanical Turk to kill time and make money while I'm doing it.
+It really doesn't take a lot of effort or work and I get paid to do it, what a deal.
+What discourages me from completing tasks, there are three reasons: 1) If I have to click on a link to another website 2) If I have to sign up for something 3) If the work is complicated or if there are several steps to complete it.
+An example of this is diagramming street signs.
+What attracts me to a particular task is: 1) Is it easy 2) Are there several HITS available or will there be more available 3) The reward amount

 I complete tasks on Mechanical Turk for the monetary rewards.
 I don't have a regular job, so this really helps to bring in some extra income.
 What discourages me from completing tasks is when the instructions are too complicated, or you are being asked to do too much for too little, especially when there are simultaneously similarly priced tasks to be completed.
 I also won't review user submitted images of people's genitalia anymore.
 What attracts me to a particular task is ease of the task and whether or not it is in great supply.